-Dental bonding is used for such a wide variety of reasons that it is difficult to provide a ballpark estimate without learning more about your needs and examining your teeth.
-That being said, typically, it costs approximately $300 to $600 or more per tooth without insurance.
-Most insurance companies will cover dental bonding, especially if it’s needed to restore a broken or damaged tooth.
-With insurance, you can expect to pay somewhere around $100 to $250+ out of pocket.
+Dental bonding is a versatile procedure used for a wide variety of reasons, making it difficult to provide an estimated cost without understanding your specific needs and examining your teeth.
+However, as a general guideline, the cost of dental bonding typically ranges from $300 to $600 or more per tooth without insurance coverage.
+The good news is that most insurance companies cover dental bonding, especially when it is required to restore a broken or damaged tooth.
+With insurance, you can expect to pay around $60 to $120 out of pocket.

 - Your current overall oral health.

 It’s important to note that no dentist can provide an accurate quote over the phone.
 Following an examination, we would be delighted to provide you with an accurate quote in person, allowing you to fully understand the final costs and make an informed decision.